httpwg/http-extensions/draft-ietf-httpbis-priority.md

 initial priority of a response instead of the Priority header field.

-A PRIORITY_UPDATE frame communicates a complete set of all parameters in the Priority Field Value field.
-Omitting a parameter is a signal to use the parameter's default value.
-Failure to parse the Priority Field Value MUST be treated as a connection error.
-In HTTP/2 the error is of type PROTOCOL_ERROR; in HTTP/3 the error is of type H3_FRAME_ERROR.
+A PRIORITY_UPDATE frame communicates a complete set of all parameters in the Priority Field Value field, encoded as a Structured Fields Dictionary.
+Receivers process the field as described in {{parameters}}.

 A client MAY send a PRIORITY_UPDATE frame before the stream that it references is open (except for HTTP/2 push streams; see {{h2-update-frame}}).
 Furthermore,